gauze/Turmoil/README.md

 also VIM, VecFever

 TODO:
+levelsplash flesh out.
-explosion on last ship
+explosion on last ship.
-sounds
+sounds.
-more demo mode screens? (scoring?) alley brightness?
+sound on moving between alleys, on cannonball starting flight ... more? music for some demo screens. more demo mode screens? (scoring?) alley brightness?